-The historical and cultural heritage analysis of the Italian territory is of primary importance, because this territory is one of the richest in the world and can enrich our knowledge in different field.
-In fact, in the field of structural engineering, a new discovery was made in Calabria, in the south of Italy.
-By investigating various architectural treatises related to earthquake-proof constructions, new knowledge was gained by analyzing buildings made with fictile tubules bricks.
-One of them is an unprecedented anti-seismic construction widespread in southern Calabria and patented by Pasquale Frezza.
+When analyzing the historical and cultural heritage at world level, what is present in the Italian territory becomes of great importance, because this territory is one of the richest in the world.
+Often, not always, one is aware of everything that is present in this territory, and with new studies, more and more extraordinary discoveries are made in the field of historical buildings.
+In particular, a new discovery was made in Calabria in the field of structural engineering.
+By analyzing various architectural treatises related to earthquake-proof constructions, a patent for an earthquake-resistant construction, made with fictile tubules bricks, was found.

-In order to avoid the collapses of these structures, in this work, an innovative method to monitor and obtain the mechanical properties of these structures in real time, minimizing measurement uncertainty is proposed.
+In this work, the researchers, after conducting several experimental studies, propose an innovative method to monitor and obtain the mechanical properties of these structures in real time, minimizing measurement uncertainty.